 When considering how large the Cleanroom needs to be, the first step is to determine the exact level of purity required for production processes.
 It is often not necessary to equip an entire room as Cleanroom.
 Specific enclosures, for example around machines, may be sufficient to meet the necessary cleanliness requirements.
 The use of laminar flow modules is also a possible solution.
 Customized planning allows the cleanroom area to be reduced to what is necessary, resulting in an efficient and cost-saving solution without compromising quality and safety.

-How do you check the purity in a Cleanroom?
+How do you check the cleanliness in a cleanroom?

 Monitoring in cleanrooms is crucial in order to continuously maintain the cleanroom class.
 This involves monitoring parameters such as particle concentration, temperature, humidity and pressure differences to ensure that the environment meets the prescribed standards.